PromiseUgochukwuNnanemere/aws-portfolio-site/README.md

 ## 📌 Future Enhancements

 - Add CI/CD pipeline with GitHub Actions or CodePipeline
-- Enable CloudFront access logs
+- Enable CloudFront access logs for better observability of S3 and CloudFront
 - Use Route 53 for DNS
 - Convert into a CI/CD pipeline using CodePipeline